 The more trades you do, the more costs you will bear.
 Moreover, there are short-term and long-term tax implications.
 There is a lot of time and effort involved in trading.
 So, consider what you are spending in terms of time, effort, and money to fulfill your direct investment aspirations and analyze the worth of your endeavours.

 Your Portfolio Vs Index

 Few people who recently started investing in stocks in India are happy with their performance.
 My question to them is it’s because of your skills or markets? (bcoz small & mid-cap indexes doubled from march lows)

 How to Invest in Direct Equity?

-Direct equity investments have the potential to give better returns provided you study, research and analyse before taking actions. (which most people can’t) Even then, there is no guarantee of returns or price movements in your favour.
+Direct equity investments have the potential to give better returns provided you study, research and analyze before taking action. (which most people can’t) Even then, there is no guarantee of returns or price movements in your favor.
 So how does one invest in direct equity?